4uwebsite/PWA-Core/README.md

 - Instead of gooing to the server, look for the requested resource in the cache.
 - If the requested resource isn't in the cache, go to the remote server.
 - Known issues: need to properly understand how to cache Google Fonts.
+### Cache Versioning
+(BlockRef: sw.js-activateEvent)
+- Bacuse the fetch requests are being intercepted, even if the cache name was changed (new cache created) it will find the resource from the previous (old) cache.
+So we need to delete the older cache versions.
+- Best place to do this is in the 'activate' event.
+Then when we make a change to the website, we just have to change the cacheName version and the Service Worker will be reactivated next time the page reloads.
+### Dynamic Caching
+[NEXT]